root-project/web/manual/root_classes_data_types_and_global_variables/index.md

 -   **ROOT base classes** <br>
    The ROOT base classes provide the core of the system.
    They are available to all other ROOT classes. <br>
-   The ROOT base class [TObject](https://root.cern/doc/master/classTObject.html) is the mother of all ROOT objects, → see [TObject - the ROOT base class](#tobject---the-root-base-class).
+   The ROOT base class {% include ref class="TObject" %} is the mother of all ROOT objects, → see [TObject - the ROOT base class](#tobject---the-root-base-class).

 -   **Containers** <br>
    Containers correspond to collections.
 A collection is a group of related objects that provide a flexible alternative to arrays, lists and trees, → see [ROOT collections]({{ '/manual/root_collections' | relative_url }}).

 ### TObject - the ROOT base class

-In ROOT, almost all ROOT classes inherit from the common ROOT base class [TObject](https://root.cern/doc/master/classTObject.html).
+In ROOT, almost all ROOT classes inherit from the common ROOT base class {% include ref class="TObject" %}.

 The `TObject` class provides default behavior and protocol for all objects in the ROOT system.